palantirnet/drupal-rector-sandbox/README.md

 Rector can update your code by running `vendor/bin/rector process web/modules/custom/my-module`

+### Running Drupal Rector against a test module

+Drupal Rector comes with a test module that you can use to confirm rules are working.
+`vendor/bin/rector process web/modules/custom/rector_examples --dry-run`

 ## Developing with Drupal Rector

-TODO: look at the develop-rector.sh script.
-Include in composer.json?

 1. Run `composer install` or `composer update` (it will execute a script `develop-rector.sh` that prepares a development environment under `drupal-project/` directory.